syncfusion-content/extension-docs/Extension/DOCXEditor-SDK-Extension/Visual-Studio/template-studio.md

 # Syncfusion® DOCX Editor SDK Template Studio

-Syncfusion® provides the DOCX Editor SDK Template Studio, which allows you to create a Syncfusion application based on the platform selection such as Blazor and WPF using Syncfusion® DOCX Editor SDK component.
+Syncfusion® provides the DOCX Editor SDK Template Studio, which allows you to create a Syncfusion application based on the platform selection, such as Blazor and WPF, using the Syncfusion® DOCX Editor SDK component.
 The Syncfusion® application is created with the required Syncfusion® NuGet references, namespaces, styles, and component render code.
-The Template Studio includes an easy-to-use project wizard that guides you through the process of creating an application with Syncfusion® DOCX Editor SDK component.
+The Template Studio includes an easy-to-use project wizard that guides you through the process of creating an application with the Syncfusion® DOCX Editor SDK component.

-The steps below will assist you to create your **Syncfusion® Application** through **Visual Studio**:
+The steps below will assist you in creating your **Syncfusion® Application** through **Visual Studio**:

-N> Before use the Syncfusion® Project Template, check whether the Syncfusion® DOCX Editor SDK Template Studio Extension installed or not in Visual Studio Extension Manager by clicking on the Extensions -> Manage Extensions -> Installed.
-If this extension not installed, install the extension by follow the steps from the [download and installation](https://help.Syncfusion.com/extension/docxeditor-sdk-extension/visual-studio/download-and-installation) help topic.
+N> Before using the Syncfusion® Project Template, check whether the Syncfusion® DOCX Editor SDK Template Studio Extension is installed in the Visual Studio Extension Manager by clicking on Extensions -> Manage Extensions -> Installed.
+If this extension is not installed, install the extension by following the steps in the [download and installation](https://help.Syncfusion.com/extension/docxeditor-sdk-extension/visual-studio/download-and-installation) help topic.

 1. Open Visual Studio 2022 or later.